 Models also receive digital images from the session in both web and screen resolution.
 I retain copyright over the images, but always provide models with permission for non-commercial uses, such as on personal web pages etc.

 What happens to images I don’t like?

-Once the images processed, I meet with model to review the images.
+Once the images from a session are processed, I meet with model to review the images.
 If there are any images in which the model is identifiable that they object to, I will delete them.